Q: How are electrical wiring and plumbing pipes installed in the dome shell?

 Q: Does Ai’s building plans contain the electrical, plumbing, HVAC diagrams?

-A: American Ingenuity’s building plans include all the structural drawings, show the placement of the electrical outlets, light fixtures, plumbing fixtures; however, they do not have the electrical, plumbing, HVAC layouts.
+A: No. American Ingenuity’s building plans include all the structural drawings, show the placement of the electrical outlets, light fixtures, plumbing fixtures; however, they do not have the electrical, plumbing, HVAC layouts.
 We have found if the layouts are included, then the inspectors require the subcontractors to follow the diagrams when the subs like to design their own layouts.

 Q: If I use an Ai Dome for a commercial building, how do I install water sprinklers?